gowthamsirigiri/project_terraform/Readme_day3.md

 The code snippet is attached in the day03 file

-here we will learn about teeraform apply where the resoucres will create on the autorized appproval basics
+here we will learn about terraform apply where the resoucres will create on the autorized appproval basics

 to bypass the auto approval we can use

-teeraform apply --auto-approve
+terraform apply --auto-approve

 #Quick read for terrform apply